Consentua/blog/_posts/2019-07-15-Consentua-withdraws-from-IAB-framework.md

 <strong>About</strong>

-Consentua is the world leading consent and preference management platform - making it easy to do the right thing, helping data controllers to be trustworthy and supporting individuals to have choice and control.
-Consentua was formally part of the KnowNow Information (Limited) product portfolio and was conceptualised back in 2015 as part of the Cognicity Challenge - Canary Wharf Group's Smart City Accelerator.
-The smart city app,  TRUST API, caught the audience’s imagination, by giving people choice and control over the sharing of their personal data.
+Consentua is the world leading consent management platform - making it easy to do the right thing, helping data controllers to be trustworthy and supporting individuals to have choice and control.

+Partially funded by InnovateUK, Consentua is part of the KnowNow Information product portfolio and was conceptualised back in 2015 as part of the Cognicity Challenge - Canary Wharf Group's Smart City Accelerator.
+The smart city app caught the audience’s imagination by giving people choice and control over the sharing of their personal data.

+Ends